 PSHEE is the short hand we use for Personal, Social, Health and Economic Education.

-The School timetable is constructed to provide a dedicated PSHEE lesson for every student every Thursday afternoon.
+The School timetable is constructed to provide a dedicated PSHEE lesson for every pupils every Thursday afternoon.

 Through the PSHEE Programme we aim to:

-- Promote students’ spiritual, moral, social and cultural development
+- Promote pupils’ spiritual, moral, social and cultural development

 - Develop confidence and responsibility in preparation for the opportunities and experiences of life